tw-in-js/twind/docs/handbook/configuration.md

 # {{ $frontmatter.title }}

-Understandably developers will more often than not want to customize the out of the box experience.
-It is possible to achieve this with the `setup` function.
-Doing so will ultimately change the behavior of calling the `tw` function, making it appropriate for your particular use case.
+Twind offers configuration and theming options via a `setup` function.
+The ` setup` function is a named export of the `twind` module and accepts a configuration object as an argument.

 :::tip
-The `setup` function is not required to use Twind
+The `setup` function is not required to use Twind.
 :::

-The ` setup` function is a named export of the `twind` module and accepts an config object as an argument.

 ```js
 import { setup, strict, voidSheet } from 'twind'